flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 I use Flowlist to:

-* Capture whatever pops into my head
+1. Capture whatever pops into my head
-* Support my thought processes
+2. Support my thought process
-* Evolve notes into ideas
+3. Grow a backlog of ideas
+4. Establish valuable habits
-* Manage tasks and projects
+5. Manage tasks and projects
+6. Keep track of responsibilities
-* Plan my day and my future
+7. Plan my day and my future

-Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple, which makes it flexible.
+Now, Flowlist can do all these things, not because it's packed with menus, knobs and buttons, but because it is so radically simple.
+It is like lego: The building blocks are primitive, but you can build anything you want.
+The way people use Flowlist is as individual as the way they use a notebook.

 I've been using Flowlist daily for more than a year now, and it has honestly changed my life.
 I feel more in control and on the ball with all my various endeavours.
 I do more in a day and I do more of the important stuff.

 At the same time, nothing gets lost: no errand, no urgent task, no small idea.
 Knowing that nothing gets lost made me calmer and more relaxed, and it also improved my ability to concentrate on the task at hand.

-Here are some of my personal workflows:
+Here are five aspects of how I personally use Flowlist:

 ### 3.1.
 Top Level Categories